Happy new year to all of our readers! Yes, both of you. This is a travel roundup so pay attention or something.

 Kirkby Lonsdale (England)

-We finally got round to visiting adorable Kirkby Lonsdale together, one of Caroline’s childhood holiday destinations.
+This year, we finally got round to visiting adorable Kirkby Lonsdale together, one of Caroline’s childhood holiday destinations.
 We had a lovely time exploring the little market town and generally overeating.
 It ended up forming one of our most popular blog posts ever – the public obviously share our appreciation of its cute cobbled streets, typical English cottages and stunning views.
-We even got featured on the Visit Britain instagram account for one of our photographs.
+Ooh and we even got featured on the Visit Britain instagram account for one of our photographs.

 Brunch at Älskade Traditioner, Stockholm (Sweden)